fract-lang/fract/docs/fract/quick_start.md

 end
 ```

-### For Loop
+### Foreach Loop
-You can rotate the elements of arrays one by one with the for loop.
+You can rotate the elements of arrays one by one with the foreach loop.

 #### Syntax
 ```